andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

 # Models

 Teacher created the models.
 Please verify every file in the repository (https://github.com/andreterceiro/santander-dev-week-2023-api).
 Remember, unlike some other MVC implementations, in this strategy of implementation repositories to access databases are used, ok?
 In this application developed by teacher we have an UserRepository **interface** that extentds **JpaRepository **.

+# Service

+Teacher created interfaces to be exposedin the "`service`" package and in the subdirectory "`impl`" created the implementations that implements the interfaces.
+As you can see in the files, the unique implementation class that we have is "`UserServiceImpl.java`" that uses the "`Repository`".